All Products

 });

-4. Tap the Update Offline Package button to open and update the offline package.
-After a prompt appears and indicates that the update is successful, tap the Start Offline Package button.
-The web page that is preset in the updated offline package appears.
-Now, you have updated the offline package.
+4. Click the Update Offline Package button to update the offline package.
+After the success message is displayed, click the Start Offline Package button to view the updated page.

-Click here to download the sample code in this topic.
+Click here to download the code sample for this tutorial.